prahladyeri/prahladyeri.github.io/_posts/2015-12-21-rockstar-java-series-use-default-methods-and-be-a-better-coder.md

 **Java 8** comes with a lot more improvements and features than most people seem to realize.
 One such feature that can help you become a better Java coder is **Default methods**.<!--more-->

-To learn just how useful this feature is, lets take a very plain simple example: A `Product Interface`{.highlighter-rouge}.
+To learn just how useful this feature is, lets take a very plain simple example: A `Product Interface`.
 Suppose that you are a Java Engineer who is just appointed as the Backend Developer in Acme Trading Corporation to develop their new eCommerce system.
 Suppose Acme has a range of electronic products ranging from computers to cell phones and hard drives to printers.
-Being a design-oriented programmer, you develop a `Product`{.highlighter-rouge} Interface and a generic `BaseProduct`{.highlighter-rouge} class for all products:
+Being a design-oriented programmer, you develop a `Product` Interface and a generic `BaseProduct` class for all products:

 	//Product.java
 	interface Product